Menu Port of Seattle Logo - Home

 Why Did the Port do this Cleanup?

-Designated by the U.S. Environmental Protection Agency (EPA) as an Early Action Area as part of the Lower Duwamish Waterway Superfund site, Terminal 117 was cleaned up as a joint project of the Port of Seattle and the City of Seattle with oversight by the EPA.
+As the current property owner, the Port was partly responsible for addressing contamination at the site.
+T-117 was cleaned up as a joint project of the Port and the City of Seattle with oversight by the EPA.
 After the cleanup, the Port converted 14 acres to critical fish and wildlife habitat and public shoreline access.
 This large-scale restoration project supports recovery of the endangered Southern Resident orca population by significantly increasing habitat critical to abundance and health of Chinook salmon.

 Status

-Terminal 117 uplands soil and in-water sediments cleanup was completed in December 2014.
-The uplands cleanup included removal of pavement, derelict structures and 60,000 tons of soil and sediment.
+Phase I of the T-117 cleanup – addressing upland soils and in-water sediments –was completed in December 2014.
+The Phase I cleanup included removal of pavement, derelict structures, and 60,000 tons of soil and sediment.
 PCB contaminated soil and sediments were excavated and hauled off-site to a licensed waste landfill.
-The City of Seattle began the next phase of environmental cleanup in 2015, including stormwater and street right-of-way improvements in upland areas adjacent to Terminal 117.
+The City of Seattle began Phase II of the environmental cleanup in 2015, including stormwater and street right-of-way improvements in upland areas adjacent to T-117.
 During construction, steel sheet piling was used to isolate contaminated soil and water from the river.

-The Port is continuing to monitor the effectiveness of the cleanup and to ensure that it is still protecting people and the environment.
-As of 2024, the Port completed year 9 monitoring and the remedy is still proving to be effective.
-Year 10 monitoring will occur in 2025.
-After year 10 monitoring is completed, the site will continue to be monitored as part of the larger Lower Duwamish Waterway Cleanup.
+The Port and the City of Seattle are continuing to monitor the effectiveness of the cleanup and to ensure that it is still protecting people and the environment.
+As of 2025, year 10 monitoring was completed and demonstrated that the remedy is still effective.
+The site will continue to be monitored as part of the larger Lower Duwamish Waterway Cleanup.

 In 2020, the Port broke ground on the construction of Duwamish River People's Park, a habitat restoration site and community park that opened in 2022.